MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 configuration and the values of those options.
 Also, session configurations that use a session configuration file have additional properties.

-You can use commands in the WSMan: drive to change the properties of session configurations.
+You can use commands in the `WSMan:` drive to change the properties of session configurations.
-However, you cannot use the WSMan: drive in PowerShell 2.0 to change session configuration properties that are introduced in PowerShell 3.0, such as **OutputBufferingMode**.
+However, you cannot use the `WSMan:` drive in PowerShell 2.0 to change session configuration properties that are introduced in PowerShell 3.0, such as **OutputBufferingMode**.
 Windows PowerShell 2.0 commands do not generate an error, but they are ineffective.
-To change properties introduced in PowerShell 3.0, use the WSMan: drive in PowerShell 3.0.
+To change properties introduced in PowerShell 3.0, use the `WSMan:` drive in PowerShell 3.0 or later.

 ## RELATED LINKS